 We are continuously moving away from a disordered, primitive and information poor position to a highly ordered, sophisticated and information rich position.
 Now ignoring the fact that we waste energy in abundance, the shift to a more highly ordered position means decreasing entropy and hence always requires more energy than the previous position.
 Even if we could eliminate waste, our economic progress would continually demand more energy.

 However, there is another consequence.
 As we move to a higher order environment, we are not only dependent upon the lower order systems but they become increasingly less visible.
-This exposes us to all forms of new vulnerabilities.
+This exposes us to all forms of new vulnerabilities as our complex environments depend upon these underlying components and we make assumptions of their availability.
 For example, the solar storm of 1859 known as the Carrington event had fairly minimal impacts on the society of its day.
 A similar storm today would impact many of those invisible, taken for granted, lower order subsystems that our society relies upon for its supply chains, production and computing.
 It would have a far greater impact.

 However, this dependency and potential doom also walks hand in hand with our salvation.
 It is those very same higher order systems that are exposed to these vulnerabilities that enable us to identify and potentially negate threats whether it’s the Apophis asteroid, detection of solar storms or exceeding the carrying capacity of world agriculture etc.